 How are your bowhunting skills?
 Bowhunting is one of the most primitive activities man could do.
 The thrill of going out in the wild and hunting wild animals to eat for dinner.

 There’s nothing like it.

-If you’re a bowhunter like me and find waiting patiently to spot an 800lb grizzly bear on a brisk Saturday morning relaxing… then stay tuned.
+If you’re a bowhunter like me and most of us here, and find waiting patiently to spot an 800lb grizzly bear on a brisk Saturday morning relaxing… then stay tuned.

 Importance of Bowhunting